PeterNilssonBio/NilssonPernet2022/README.md

   2. [Python](https://www.python.org/downloads/) (version ≥ 3.8), along with the [Beautiful Soup 4](https://pypi.org/project/beautifulsoup4/) package.

   3. The two data files, which are stored in the Biological & Chemical Oceanography Data Management Office database as part of an NSF-funded [project](https://www.bco-dmo.org/project/727167).
 At the time of writing, the URLs at which this data will be located are not known, but the script will attempt to download them automatically.
-Should that fail, simply obtain the data files and place them in a subdirectory named "data" like this:
+Should that fail, simply obtain the data files and place them in a subdirectory named `data` like this:
         ```
         NilssonPernet2022/
         ├── data/